-- This is primavera by Botticelli, "one of the most written about, and most controversial paintings in the world", and also "one of the most popular paintings in Western art". - This pastoral scenery is an elaborate celebration of Spring.
-On the far right is Zeyphrus, the biting wind of March, who transformed the nymph Chloris into Flora, the goddess of Spring, who we see next to her.
-In the middle is Venus with Cupid above her and to the left of her the Three Graces dancing.
-On the far left is Mercury raising his messenger's staff towards some misty clouds. - There are 500 identified plant species depicted in the painting, with about 190 different flowers, of which at least 130 can be specifically identified.
+- This is La Primavera by Botticelli, "one of the most written about, and most controversial paintings in the world", and also "one of the most popular paintings in Western art". - · This pastoral scenery is an elaborate celebration of Spring. - (CLICK) On the far right is Zeyphrus, the biting wind of March, who transformed the nymph Chloris into Flora, the goddess of Spring, who we see next to her. - (CLICK) In the middle is Venus with Cupid above her.
+Cupid 's arrow is aimed at the central Grace Chastity.
+NeoPlatonic philosophers at the time saw Venus as the classical equivalent of the Virgin Mary. - (CLICK) left of her the Three Graces dancing which we can identify as Pleasure, Chastity and Beauty (left to right). - (CLICK) On the far left is Mercury raising his messenger's staff, the caduceus, towards some misty clouds.
+His staff became associated with magic and alchemy and here it is

+- assumed he is keeping bad weather and by extension bad things away from the happy group. - There are 500 identified plant species depicted in the painting, with about 190 different flowers, of which at least 130 can be specifically identified.
 The overall appearance, and size, of the painting is similar to that of the millefleur ("thousand flower") Flemish tapestries that were popular decorations for palaces at the time.

-The controversy surrounds both its origin, its patron, its purpose and in particular its meaning.
+- The controversy surrounds both its origin, its patron, its purpose and in particular its meaning.
 Some say it is an allegory of fertility and other a celebration of love and was commissioned by Lorenzo de'Medici as a wedding gift for Lorenzo di Pierfrancesco de' Medici.
-The wedding was originally to be in May but was delayed to July because of the death of Lorenzo de'Medici's mother.
+The wedding was originally to be in May but was delayed to July because of the death of Lorenzo de'Medici's mother. - The three Graces were the sisters Aglaia (Brightness), Euphrosyne (Joyfulness), and Thalia (Bloom) although the number varied.
+In some accounts they are said to be daughters of Zeus and Hera.
+In classical art they were portrayed naked and accompanied Venus.
+Some writers identify them with Pleasure, Chastity and Beauty (left to right). - It could represents the progress of spring as Venus was the goddess of April and mercury the god of May.